Firelack/FreeInventory/README.md

 ## 🛠 How to Use

-Just open your menus in the nether portails like you everywhere !
+Simply install the mod and open your menus anywhere you like — even in portals or while sleeping !
 (Not implemented yet)

 ## 💻 Installation